Above is a fascinating early photograph depicting the Chartist meeting on Kennington Common, 10 April, 1848.

 On 2 May 1842 a second Chartist petition, six miles long, was presented to the Commons with what were claimed to be 3.3m. signatures.
 The House voted 287/49 not to consider it.
 Roebuck called O’Connor a ‘malignant and cowardly demagogue’; Macaulay said that universal suffrage would be

-‘fatal for the purposes for which government exists’
+‘fatal for the purposes for which government exists’and

 With an improved harvest in 1842 some of the greatest misery eased.
 Meanwhile in the summer the authorities rounded up the leading strikers and brought them to trial.
 Chartism was once more defeated, but it did not die.